Keirsey Temperament Sorter: Four temperaments

 Keirsey expanded on the ancient study of temperament by Hippocrates and Plato.
 In his works, Keirsey used the names suggested by Plato: Artisan (iconic), Guardian (pistic), Idealist (noetic), and Rational (dianoetic).
 Keirsey divided each of the four temperaments into two categories (roles), each with two types (role variants).
 The resulting 16 types correlate with the 16 personality types described by Briggs and Myers.

 Artisan

 The Artisan temperament is one of four temperaments defined by Keirsey.
 Correlating with the SP (sensing–perceiving) Myers-Briggs types, the Artisan temperament comprises the following role variants (listed with their correlating Myers-Briggs types): Composer (ISFP), Crafter (ISTP), Performer (ESFP), and Promoter (ESTP).
 Artisans are concrete and adaptable.
 Seeking stimulation and virtuosity, they are concerned with making an impact.
 Their greatest strength is tactics.
 They excel at troubleshooting, agility, and the manipulation of tools, instruments, and equipment.
+At their worst, entertainers can become pleasure-seeking, and operators can become hedonistic.
 The two roles are as follows: